 $this

-Originally posted by softwarefreak View Post
+Originally posted by softwarefreak View Post1st one is correct

 $this represents the object inside the class

-class mycls {
+PHP Code:class mycls {

-public
+public $name;

-public function
+public function me()

 {